HakobyanAni/Mobile-Development/README.md

 <b>MODEL</b> - A Model is responsible for exposing data in a way that is easily consumable by WPF.
 It must implement INotifyPropertyChanged and/or INotifyCollectionChanged as appropriate.

+<b>VIEWMODEL</b> - A ViewModel is a model for a view in the application or we can say as abstraction of the view.
+It exposes data relevant to the view and exposes the behaviors for the views, usually with Commands.